-Eric Venker, M.D., Pharm.D., age 36, has served as a member of our Board since February 2020.
-Since February 2021, Dr. Venker has served as President, Chief Operating Officer of RSI, having previously served as Chief Operating Officer of RSI, since November 2018.
+Eric Venker, M.D., Pharm.D., age 37, has served as a member of our Board since February 2020.
+Since January 2021, Dr. Venker has served as President and Chief Operating Officer of RSI, having previously served, as Chief Operating Officer of RSI, since November 2018.
 Previously, from October 2017 to October 2018, he was Chief of Staff to RSI's Chief Executive Officer, and from 2014 to 2015, as an Analyst at RSI.
-From 2015 to 2017, Dr. Venker was a physician at New York Presbyterian Hospital/Columbia University Medical Center, where he trained in internal medicine, and also served as Chair of the House Staff Quality Council leading operational initiatives to improve efficiencies.
+From 2015 to 2017, Dr. Venker was a physician at New York Presbyterian Hospital/Columbia University Medical Center, where he trained in internal medicine.
 From 2011 to 2015, Dr. Venker was a Clinical Pharmacist at Yale-New Haven Hospital.
-Dr. Venker presently serves on the boards of directors of Sio Gene Therapies, Inc. and several private biopharmaceutical companies.
+Dr. Venker presently serves on the boards of directors of several private biopharmaceutical and healthcare technology companies.
+Dr. Venker previously served on the boards of Sio Gene Therapies, Inc. and Arbutus Biopharma.
 He received his Pharm.D. from St. Louis College of Pharmacy and his M.D. from Yale School of Medicine.